TitusMago/Base_OS/README.md

 Project got completed  with HTML, CSS & JavaScript.<br>

 <ins>Note</ins><br>
-Make sure there is internet connection when opening downloaded files on a browser.
+1. Make sure there is internet connection when opening downloaded files on a browser.
 Project contains CDN links to show correct layout.
+2. Designed for touch & devices with a mouse.
+Back & Next buttons at the bottom on the right of screen.